 Barzani and Jalal Tablani's photos.

-arrested in previous
+seeking the release of people arrested in previous

 protests and the prosecution of a local party

 official they said ordered security forces to open